Digital Nomad Life in the United States

 When we asked people living in the United States about club and activities where newcomers can meet others, they responded:

 "Expats often join social and cultural clubs to meet others and learn about their new home.
 Examples of very popular clubs and activities include community choirs, running clubs, youth sports teams, and language classes.
 Expats can also meet others by attending local lectures, musical performances, art and book exhibitions, festivals, and even charity events, which offer a great opportunity to socialize and make friends.
-Additionally, expats often get online to more easily connect with people who share similar interests, join online expat networks, or even sign up for social media pages dedicated to expats living in the area," explained one expat living in United States.
+Additionally, expats often get online to more easily connect with people who share similar interests, join online expat networks, or even sign up for social media pages dedicated to expats living in the area," said one expat in United States.

 What is life like in the United States?